ladybug-tools/spider/solar-well/speed-solar-data/ReadMe.md

       - For Radiation: Include all surfaces.
       - The mesh should be even distributed such that when you view the mesh surfaces they all combine to form the same shape as the parent surface.
 In order to allow for this to happen, that’s why the 1 m2 or 10 ft2 mesh size is not fixed.
 It can float to match the needs of each surface.

  3. Once the mesh points and vectors are generated,  you export a .shadowinput and .radiationinput file.
 Have a button to export each file.
+The example files for the file format are SPEEDMeshesExample.shadowinput and SPEEDMeshesExample.radiationinput.
 Here is what is included and the formatting of these files:

     - Each mesh will have its own line item in the file.
 Each line item will have 9 values/strings.
 The general structure of each line item is (UnitSystem,SurfaceID,xCoordinateMeshCenterPoint, yCoordinateMeshCenterPoint, zCoordinateMeshCenterPoint, xVectorMeshCenterPoint, yVectorMeshCenterPoint, zVectorMeshCenterPoint,MeshLength).
 The mesh length is one side of the mesh (so a length not area).
 So if mesh is 0.9m x 0.9m, then this value will be 0.9, not 0.9^2=0.81 m2.
     - Example for a regular gbXML surface: SI,surface-9, -4.705043,-15.25,2.0955,0.0,-1.0,0.0,0.9